 Chicago also is home to the U.S. headquarters of air bp, one of the world’s leading suppliers of aviation fuel products and services.
 Active in more than 50 countries, air bp serves everyone from commercial carriers and private aircraft owners to the U.S. military.

-About 30 miles west of downtown Chicago, BP’s campus in Naperville, Illinois, functions as the North American technology hub for its fuels and petrochemicals businesses.
-Scientists and engineers in Naperville test innovative ideas and share the results with BP facilities worldwide.
+About 30 miles west of downtown Chicago, bp’s campus in Naperville, Illinois functions as the North American technology hub for its fuels business.
+Scientists and engineers in Naperville test innovative ideas and share the results with bp facilities worldwide.

-Meanwhile, about 17 miles southeast of downtown Chicago, in northwest Indiana, BP’s Whiting Refinery produces around 10 million gallons of gasoline, 3.5 million gallons of diesel and 1.7 million gallons of jet fuel each day, along with roughly 5% of all asphalt in the United States.
+Meanwhile, about 17 miles southeast of downtown Chicago, in northwest Indiana, bp’s Whiting Refinery produces around 10 million gallons of gasoline, 4 million gallons of diesel and 2 million gallons of jet fuel each day, along with roughly 7 percent of all asphalt in the United States.

-By way of perspective, Whiting produces enough gasoline each day to support the average daily fuel needs of more than 7 million cars.** It’s the largest refinery in the Midwest – as well as BP’s largest refinery anywhere in the world – and it makes enormous contributions to the region’s transportation network.
+Whiting is the largest refinery in the Midwest — and bp’s largest refinery in the world — making enormous contributions to the region’s transportation network.

-Since 2015, BP also has contributed $1.75 million to the Student Conservation Association to support environmental programs for high schoolers and young adults in the Chicagoland and northwest Indiana region.
-Through this partnership, the company has helped improve conditions at Chicago’s Calumet Watershed and the Indiana Dunes National Lakeshore, while helping local youths gain valuable skills and experience.
+Through a partnership with the Student Conservation Association, bp has helped improve conditions at Chicago’s Calumet Watershed and the Indiana Dunes National Lakeshore, empower women in conservation, and support local youths to gain valuable skills and experience.